Appeals

 4. If we agree that the original decision is wrong we will send you a new decision and your appeal will stop.
 If we do not change the decision, your appeal will be sent to the Appeals Service.
 An independent Appeal Tribunal, made up of experts appointed by the Appeals Service will look at the appeal.

-If you feel that the Appeal Tribunal's decision is wrong in law, you can seek to leave to appeal to the Social Security Commissioners.
+If you feel that the Appeal Tribunal's decision is wrong in law, you can seek to appeal to the Social Security Commissioners.

 Council Tax Support appeals